Marden rail crash: Background

 On the evening of 4 January 1969, the weather in the Paddock Wood and Marden area was foggy, with visibility as low as 25 yd in places.
 There were three trains involved in the sequence of events leading up to the accident.
 Another factor in the accident was the failure of a track circuit in the area.

-The first train was a special rail train comprising five "salmon" wagons loaded with 300 ft lengths of continuous welded rail, two brake vans and a seven-wagon fitted head (a rake of wagons fitted with vacuum brakes), which had departed from Down Siding West at 20:12.
+The first train was a special rail train comprising five "salmon" flat wagons loaded with 300 ft lengths of continuous welded rail, two brake vans and a seven-wagon fitted head (a rake of wagons fitted with vacuum brakes), which had departed from Down Siding West at 20:12.
 This was some two hours later than scheduled because the driver had had to collect the fitted head from Tonbridge.
 The train was restricted to a maximum speed of 25 mph.
 The second train was the 19:18 to parcels train, hauled by Class 33/0 diesel-electric locomotive D6558 and comprising a 4-wheel refrigerated van, two 4-wheel parcels vans, four bogie parcels vans and a 4-wheel Covered Carriage Truck.
 This train was running eight minutes behind the rail train.
 It was scheduled to pass Paddock Wood 20 minutes before the third train, and arrive at Ashford 18 1/2 minutes before the third train.
 The third train was the 20:00 to passenger train, comprising two 4CEP electric multiple units, Nos.
 7181 and 7117.